 Can I get car insurance with a criminal record?

-Yes, you can always get auto insurance, even with a criminal record.
-However, chances are that you cannot do so with a regular insurance company.
-You can go to an insurance company that specializes in special risks.
-Here, however, there are additional conditions attached to taking out car insurance, such as a higher premium.
-We explain how you can still get car insurance with a criminal record.
+Yes, you can always get car insurance, even if you have a criminal record.
+However, there’s a good chance you won’t be able to get it from a standard insurance company.
+You can turn to an insurance company that specializes in high-risk policies.
+However, there are additional conditions attached to taking out car insurance with these companies, such as a higher premium.
+We’ll explain how you can still get car insurance even with a criminal record.

 I have been denied car insurance because of my criminal record

-An insurer asks about your criminal history to determine how trustworthy you are.
-When accepting or not accepting an auto insurance policy, the insurer tries to assess how high the moral hazard is.
-Moral hazard is actually the risk that someone will be less careful because they know they will still receive compensation (damages).
-In the case of car insurance, for example, it may mean that someone will drive much harder and less carefully because they know that they will be paid out in the event of a claim anyway.
+An insurer asks about your criminal history to determine how reliable you are.
+When deciding whether or not to issue a car insurance policy, the insurer tries to assess the level of moral hazard.
+Moral hazard is essentially the risk that someone will be less careful because they know they will receive compensation anyway.
+In the case of car insurance, for example, this could mean that someone drives much faster and less carefully because they know they’ll be compensated for any damage anyway.

-Based on underwriting questions, the insurer assesses whether or not to provide insurance.
-For example, they look at whether criminal history has anything to do with the insurance you want to purchase.
-Have you had a driving disqualification in the past, for example because of alcohol abuse?
-If so, you pose too great a risk for most insurance companies and chances are they will not accept you.
-Will the insurance company accept your application?
-Then there are certain conditions attached, such as a higher premium.
+Based on underwriting questions, the insurer determines whether or not to issue a policy.
+For example, they assess whether your criminal history is relevant to the type of insurance you’re applying for.
+Have you had your license revoked in the past, for instance due to alcohol abuse?
+If so, you’re considered too high a risk for most insurance companies, and there’s a good chance they won’t accept you.
+If the insurance company does accept your application, certain conditions will apply, such as a higher premium.

 Am I required to disclose my criminal record when purchasing auto insurance?

-Yes, you are required to disclose your criminal record if the insurer asks for it.
-The insurer has no insight into your criminal record.
-Therefore, without you telling them, they do not know anything about your criminal record.
-In that case, they also have no insight into the risk they face.
-Therefore, it is important that you do not conceal information about your criminal record.
-This is because then you are committing insurance fraud.
+Yes, you are required to disclose your criminal history if the insurer asks for it.
+The insurer does not have access to your criminal record.
+Unless you tell them, they will not know anything about your criminal history.
+In that case, they also have no way of assessing the risk they are taking on.
+That is why it is important that you do not withhold any information about your criminal history.
+Doing so would constitute insurance fraud.

 What are the consequences if I don't mention it on my insurance application?

-Once the insurance company finds out that you have withheld information, they can terminate your car insurance immediately.
-You will then lose the right to payment in the event of a claim or accident.
-The choice should not be difficult: with a criminal record, the insurance company may still accept you, depending on the type of offense on your criminal record.
+As soon as the insurance company discovers that you have withheld information, they can cancel your car insurance immediately.
+You will then lose your right to compensation in the event of damage or an accident.
+The choice shouldn’t be difficult: even with a criminal record, the insurance company may still accept you, depending on the type of offense on your record.
 If you are registered as a fraudster, no regular insurance company will accept you.
-You will then automatically end up with insurance company De Vereende.
-This does involve additional costs, such as paying premium in advance, a deposit and a higher premium.
+You will then automatically be directed to the insurance company De Vereende.
+This does involve additional costs, such as paying the premium in advance, a security deposit, and a higher premium.

 criminal history car insurance